 Lazy, hazy days these were not.
 We did so much, saw so much, and oh my goodness, ate so much: homemade posole under the stars with friends in Sonoma, fresh-caught Dungeness crabs on the Oregon coast, Roman-style pizza in Portland, and an unhealthy amount of beef jerky on the road.
 We hiked, swam, paddled, and laughed between mountains, lakes, and beaches.

 It felt satisfying, eye-opening, and varied.
-And it felt long.“If you experience more memorable events, then time stretches.”
+And it felt long.

 “Any interval feels longer if you have more memories stored,” says Wittmann.
 “If you experience more memorable events, then time stretches.”